RasheedLewis/VibeCraft/docs/more/ADAMS_SCRATCHPAD.md

 Do-first:

+- Ooh, Reena's tip, ask Murad what he did to have user provide a YouTube link and it downloads it
 - Crazy: the clips are currently generated with concurrency limit 2, that's low!
 - Uhh if you refresh page all state is lost... terrible UX
 - *MOST* important! — Transition beat-sync logic to use actual beat times from analysis (not